Flotomate/product_docs/source/change-management/cm-use-cases.rst

    stage.

--  In the Approval stage, the assigned Technician appoints approvers for :ref:`Approval <approval-in-change>`.
+-  In the Approval stage, the assigned Technician appoints approvers for :ref:`Approval <Approval in Change>`.
 He can appoint n number of approvers.
+Alternatively, the RFC can go to approvers automatically if there are pre-defined workflows already.

    An approver gets to see his Approvals in the **My Approvals** section of his account.